 Joe Corrigan began his career at Manchester City in 1967.
 He spent 16 seasons at Manchester City, winning the Cup Winners' Cup and League Cup twice, while also earning 9 England caps.
 He left in 1983 to play for Seattle Sounders, then returned to England for spells with Brighton & Hove Albion, Norwich City and Stoke City.
 A neck injury forced him to retire in 1985

 RB: Tony Book (England)

-Book spent a large part of his career in Non-League football with his home town club Bath City, before entering league football with Plymouth Argyle.
+Tony Book spent a large part of his career in Non-League football with his home town club Bath City, before entering league football with Plymouth Argyle in 1964.
 At the age of 31, he joined First Division Manchester City, where he became captain.
 Under Book's captaincy, Manchester City won 4 trophies, making him the most decorated Manchester City captain of all-time.
 He played for them between 1966 to 1974.
 He was the joint FWA Footballer of the Year winner in 1960 with Dave Mackay.